We Provide Laparoscopic Fundoplication in Brisbane

 Description

-Laparoscopic hiatus hernia repair with fundoplication involves dissecting the junction between the swallowing pipe and the stomach, as it enters the abdomen.
+Laparoscopic hiatal hernia repair with fundoplication involves dissecting the junction between the swallowing pipe and the stomach, as it enters the abdomen.
 Any associated hiatus hernia (abnormal protrusion of the top of the stomach into the chest) is repaired.
 The upper part of the stomach (‘fundus’, hence ‘fundoplication’) is then partially wrapped around the lower part of the swallowing pipe (‘oesophagus’) in the abdomen.
 This recreates the natural valve that stops acid reflux.

 Severe GORD/Gastro-Oesophageal Reflux Disease: